-On OU’s second drive of the third quarter, the Sooners gained a total of 14 yards, and just before they were forced to punt, gained just three yards on third-and-22.
-That proved to be OU’s last play with positive yardage as the Sooners punted three times, threw six incomplete passes, were sacked once, and were intercepted once by Miles.
+On OU’s second drive of the third quarter, the Sooners gained a total of 14 yards before punting.
+Never again did Oklahoma produce a play with positive yardage as the Sooners punted three times, threw six incomplete passes, were sacked once, and were intercepted once by Miles.

 Nebraska’s offense, meanwhile, picked up 239 of its 302 total yards in the second half.

 Wingback Abdul Muhammad was quarterback Brook Berringer’s favorite target as he caught five passes for 98 yards.
 His 44-yard catch to begin the fourth quarter on third-and-10 brought the Huskers to the OU 13.
 Berringer scored three plays later.